RelevanceAI/relevanceai/docsrc/manual_source/index.rst

 Relevance AI Concepts
 ---------------------------

+📄 **Documents** refer to JSONs/Python dictionaries that contain metadata and vectors.

+🎺 **Datasets** refer to documents that are stored online in Relevance AI.

 🧑‍🔬 **Workflows** allow users to add new features/perform useful operations (e.g. - vectorizing and clustering text data).
 They are made up of many operators.

+⚡ **Vectorizers** refer to machine learning models that can turn data into vectors (e.g. Word2vec turns words into vectors).

 🚡 **Operators** are the building blocks used to provide users the ability to add something new.

-📄 **Documents** refer to JSONs/Python dictionaries that contain metadata and vectors.

-⚡ **Vectorizers** refer to machine learning models that can turn data into vectors (e.g. Word2vec turns words into vectors).

 .. image:: terminology.png
   :width: 800